hellofresh/kangal/docs/ghz/README.md

 ## Notes
-1. `ghz` can work without server reflection when protobuf schema is supplied, but this is currently not supported by Kangal
-2. `ghz` supports configuration file in `toml` format, but this is also currently not supported
+1. `ghz` supports configuration file in `toml` format, but this is also currently not supported
-3. Kangal overrides the following options:
+2. Kangal overrides the following options:
   * The output format is always set to html
   * Output directory is always set to `/results`
   * This is done so Kangal is able to pick up the results and persist the results.